hjalmers/angular-generic-table/README-v2.md

 ## Installation and usage

-Run `npm install --save angular2-generic-table`
+Run `npm install --save angular-generic-table`

 Include generic table module in your project, for example if you want to add it to your app module: